Cholineusz/QtSmartEntity/README.md

 ## How to add:
 1. Open and run project to check test results.
-2. If test results are OK then copy folder 'SmartEntity' which includes smartentity.pri to your project directory.
+2. If all tests passed then copy folder 'SmartEntity' which includes smartentity.pri to your project directory.
 3. Add magical line: 'include(\<path_to_smartentity.pri\>)' in your pro file.
 4. Done!